 List the roles and responsibilities of personnel, including Sea Grant Scholars or other students, as related to the project.
 Letters that verify the collaboration of other investigators or organizations to be involved with the project (if any) must be included in your proposal submission (see Checklist page 1).
-Also, please note that close coordination of your research with the agency, industry, or other user group that will be its prime beneficiary is a good way to enhance the success of your project.
+See the fiscal policies document for definitions of personnel roles.
+Also, please note that close coordination of your research with the agency, industry, or other user groups that will be its prime beneficiary is a good way to enhance the success of your project.
 This section should clearly show that you have already investigated these connections and contacts.
-NYSG's Extension staff may be able to offer helpful suggestions regarding such linkages (see http://www.seagrant.sunysb.edu/articles/t/nysg-staff, for a staff list).
-In fact, we recommend that you contact them about this because they are likely to be involved with the extension of your results, as well.
-If your work will be carried out in conjunction with a business, industry, government organization or citizen's group, list the name and address of the organization and the main contact person.
-If the group is providing financial support, data, materials, manpower or guidance, be sure to state this and provide correspondence that verifies the commitment.
+NYSG's Extension staff may be able to offer helpful suggestions regarding such linkages (see NY Sea Grant | NYSG: Staff, for a staff list).
+We recommend that you contact them about this because they are likely to be involved with the extension of your results, as well.
+If your work is carried out in conjunction with a business, industry, government organization, or citizen's group, list the name and address of the organization and the main contact person.
+If the group is providing financial support, data, materials, manpower, or guidance, be sure to state this and provide correspondence that verifies the commitment.
 Letters verifying the cost-share commitment of other organizations (if any) must be included in your proposal submission (see Checklist page 1).
 In this section, you should also describe any linkages that the project would have with other programs or projects: international, federal, state, or local.
 Describe how this proposal is complementary, not duplicative.

-- C. Literature Cited: Start on a new page.
+☐ B. Literature Cited: Start on a new page.
 Include the complete citation for each publication referenced within the proposal.
-If none, state that. - D. Budget Justification: Start on a new page.
-This must be a written narrative.
-The dollar figure and justification for each budget category will be closely examined, so PIs must be very careful to explain all anticipated expenses.
+If none, state that.